chaudatascience/diverse_channel_vit/README.md

 # Dataset

-After downloading the datasets, you need to update the paths in the config files `configs/dataset/`.
+After downloading the following datasets, you need to update the paths in the config files `configs/dataset/`.

 ## 1. CHAMMI
-### 1.1 Download
+### 1.1.
+Download
 The dataset can be downloaded from https://doi.org/10.5281/zenodo.7988357